freenas/freenas-docs/userguide/snippets/xseries.rst

 management interface.

-For computers using :command:`ipmitool` on FreeBSD, macOS, or Linux,
+For computers using :command:`ipmitool`, enter:
-enter:

 .. code-block:: none